huggingface/blog/annotated-diffusion.md

     return p_sample_loop(model, shape=(batch_size, channels, image_size, image_size))
 ```

 Note that the code above is a simplified version of the original implementation.
-We found our simplification (which is in line with Algorithm 2 in the paper) to work just as well as the [original, more complex implementation](https://github.com/hojonathanho/diffusion/blob/master/diffusion_tf/diffusion_utils.py).
+We found our simplification (which is in line with Algorithm 2 in the paper) to work just as well as the [original, more complex implementation](https://github.com/hojonathanho/diffusion/blob/master/diffusion_tf/diffusion_utils.py), which employs [clipping](https://github.com/hojonathanho/diffusion/issues/5).

 ## Train the model